![]() |

 a) Application requirements:

-1) Applications for the issuance, renewal or amendment of specific licenses shall be filed in duplicate and in English.
+1) Applications for the issuance, renewal or amendment of specific licenses shall be submitted in English.

 AGENCY NOTE: Applications involving Agency evaluation of a sealed source or device containing radioactive material shall be in accordance with the requirements of this Section.